Chester county Possession Of Drugs Lawyers

 Our Chester County drug possession lawyers help you explore all possibilities to attack the charges against you.
 The fact that you are charged with a crime doesn’t mean that you’re guilty of the crime.
 The police have the power to arrest you, but it’s up to the jury to decide if you’re guilty of the charges.
 The police have to bring the evidence and present it to the jury.
 It’s your right to demand a jury trial to fight the charges.

 A crime has many elements.
-For the crime of possession of drugs, the police must show the identity of the drug, the amount that you had and they must prove that it was in your possession.
+For the crime of possession of drugs, the police must show the identity of the drug such as magic mushroom, the amount that you had and they must prove that it was in your possession.
 They should carefully hold the drug in a safe location for the trial.
 You can question them on the chain of custody in order to question whether they mishandled what they took into evidence.
 You can challenge them on the way that they tested the drugs or confirmed the quantity of the drugs.

 Another important defense to the charge of possession of drugs is the defense that you didn’t actually possess the drugs.
 It can be easy for the police to try to pin the drugs on the closest person, but it’s more complicated than that.
 The police must show that the drugs are in your possession and control.
 If the police don’t have the evidence against you, it’s your right to ask the jury to return a verdict of not guilty in your case.

 Fighting drug possession charges in Chester County